10 points to consider before building a wooden fence

 1. Field or paddock?

 The destination of the fence will have a major influence over its conception, especially as far as the impregnating substance is concerned.
 What does this mean exactly?
 The process of impregnation involves injecting under high pressure a product into the empty cells of the wood.
 This allows us to protect it for a relatively long time against bad weather, fungi and insects.
-Even if the method remains the same, the choice of the product is dictated by the purpose of the future fence.
-There are three main protective strategies:

 2. Is it only for horses?